benwhalley/mindframe/docs/architecture.md

 Step templates always include a completion called `[REPLY]` which is the text that is sent back to the user.

----
+##### Evaluating conditions for transitions

-Evaluating conditions: Conditions in the yaml of a step can be simple python expressions and have access to similar variables as the template itself, as well as the return values of judgements.
+Conditions in the yaml of a step can be simple python expressions and have access to similar variables as the template itself, as well as the return values of judgements.

 A simple condition might be `step.turn > 5` to check if the client has been on the step for more than 5 turns.